 - Choose foods and drinks that aren’t triggering.

-- Eat at regular times, and don’t skip meals.
+- Eat at typical times, and don’t skip meals.

 - Remember to drink enough water, especially if it’s hot.

-- Keep up with your exercise routine (or a pared-down version).
+- Keep up with your exercise routine (or a pared-down version of it).

 - Continue your migraine prevention routines, including using CEFALY’s PREVENT program for 20 minutes daily.

 Even if your vacation is months away, the time to invest in drug-free migraine prevention is now.
 CEFALY is an FDA-cleared medical device that’s clinically proven to quickly treat acute migraine attacks and prevent future episodes.
-Try CEFALY risk-free for 60 days and see for yourself!
+Try it for 90 days with our money-back guarantee!